-To achieve success as a healthy school, it is imperative that all members of the school community - students, staff, families, and community partners - work together to prioritize wholistic wellbeing.
+To achieve success as a healthy school, it is imperative that all members of the school community students, staff, families, and community partners - work together to prioritize wholistic well-being.
 This multi-level team approach ensures that each and every child has the foundation to learn well and enjoy lifelong success.
 Regardless of what your school community looks like in the fall (in-person with restrictions, blended learning, or fully remote), a healthy school approach will help foster a culture of growth and support for the cognitive, physical, and emotional well-being of the entire school community.

-To work towards being a healthy school, consider the following steps (adapted from Ophea's Healthy School Certification):
+To work towards being a healthy school, consider the following steps (adapted from The Canadian Healthy School Alliance for Healthy Schools Standards):